Want the perfect workout program?Take Quiz

 Having a strong, thick neck signifies dominance and strength, a sign of someone you probably don't want to mess with.
 Perhaps it's an association with wrestlers or MMA fighters that gives it such an assertive appearance.
 Whatever the reason, if you want to look intimidating, you definitely need to train your neck...On the other hand, what you definitely DON'T want is a fat neck.

 A fat neck can completely throw off your appearance and present an entirely different attitude.
 If you have a fat neck, getting rid of it can be frustrating as you don't know what you're supposed to do.
 Sure there are invasive neck fat removal procedures and neck fat surgery, but those are expensive and can add unnecessary risk.
 The good thing is that most people don't need these neck fat removal operations, so this article will give you all the information you need to get rid of your fat neck.

 Time to get rid of that jiggly, fat neck and build a strong neck like this...

 A "fat neck" is pretty descriptive and is exactly what is described; a neck with too much fat.
 This fat can be found anywhere on the neck, but the most obvious is on the front of the neck.
-This is commonly known as a "double chin".
+This is commonly known as a "double chin" or "turkey neck".
 Surprisingly enough, the fat that causes a double chin has a specific medical term and is known as submental fat.